 Fluent reading is the ease and smoothness of reading words with appropriate pauses and inflection.
 It is important because it frees the reader to concentrate on meaning.

-Lack of mastery of high-frequency sight words also presents fluency problems.
-These high frequency sight words are words which appear often in primary English text but do not follow regular phonics rules—words like “they” and “said.”
+Lack of mastery of high-frequency sight words also presents fluidity problems.
+High frequency sight words are words which appear often in primary English text but do not follow regular phonics rules—words like “they” and “said.”
 These, too, must be mastered before there is a probability of fluent reading of text.
 See our Sight Word Kit A and our Sight Word Kit B for the 100 most important high-frequency, irregular sight words that kids need to know.

 Some learners who know phonics skills and high frequency sight words still exhibit hesitant reading of words.
 Here are some other effective ways to improve fluency for them: